Richard Edmonds: Nick Griffin's leadership of the BNP

 Edmonds' held the position of national organiser until 1999 when he was forced to resign following the elevation of Nick Griffin in the leadership election that year.
 Edmonds remained Tyndall's closest ally but was not expelled from the party when Tyndall and another long-term ally, John Morse, were expelled in 2003, before being subsequently reinstated.
 Edmonds continued to write for Spearhead until it ceased publication on Tyndall's death in 2005.
 He is a long-term supporter of John Tyndall.
 Although he sometimes attended events sponsored by the Nationalist Alliance, Edmonds remained a member of the BNP, playing a leading role in its Croydon branch (which has been at times somewhat cool towards the national leadership).

 Edmonds was co-opted by Griffin onto the BNP's Advisory Council in September 2008, thereby returning to the upper echelon of the party and ending his period of apparent dissidence.
 However, in August 2010, following Eddy Butler's unsuccessful leadership challenge, Edmonds was sacked from the Advisory Council due to his open criticism of Griffin's fundraiser, Jim Dowson, and to his support for the leadership bid by Butler.

 Following the party's poor showing in the 2011 English local elections, Welsh Assembly and Scottish Parliamentary elections, Edmonds announced his candidature for the leadership of the BNP.
 According to The Guardian, Edmonds, a "BNP hardliner", had little chance of success, although at the time then MEP Andrew Brons was supporting Edmonds against Griffin.
 At the end of May 2011, Richard Edmonds stepped down from his challenge in favour of Brons.

 Rejoined the National Front

 The NF in a report on its 2011 AGM, claimed that Edmonds had decided to rejoin the party.
 This was subsequently confirmed and he took up a role as an activist for the group.
 He was the party's candidate in the 2012 Croydon North by-election, finishing eighth out of twelve candidates with 161 votes (0.7% vote share) and in Carshalton and Wallington for the 2015 general election, receiving 49 votes (0.1%).
 He was the NF's candidate in the Batley and Spen by-election, held on 20 October 2016, following the murder of the MP Jo Cox.
 Edmonds gained 87 votes (0.43%).

+Death

+Edmonds died at his home in Sutton, South London, on 23 December 2020, at the age of 77.
+He had been suffering from a serious heart condition for several years before his death.